 “The more important thing is to get a vaccine.
 It doesn’t matter which one.
 Just get it,” said Dixie Harris, MD, a pulmonologist at Intermountain Healthcare.
 “Any vaccine is better than no vaccine, according to the data I’m seeing.”

 All the vaccines we’re hearing about in the news have shown tremendous promise.
 The vaccines, commonly referred to by their makers’ names, include drugs from:

 - Moderna (currently in use);

-- Janssen, from Johnson & Johnson (FDA may authorize as early as February 2021)
+- Janssen, from Johnson & Johnson (authorized for use)

-- AstraZeneca (in final clinical trials in the United States; already in use in the United Kingdom);
+- AstraZeneca (in final clinical trials in the United States; already in use in Canada and the United Kingdom);

 - Novavax (in final clinical trials).

 These vaccines have reported efficacy of between 66 and 95 percent in clinical trials.
 While that seems like a pretty big spread, it’s important to remember that numbers don’t tell the whole story.

 Some of the vaccine trials measured the ability to prevent only serious illness, while others looked at success in preventing any signs of illness, including mild ones.
 Another difference is that earlier vaccines may not have been used on the newly emerging variants of the virus, while more recent trials have had to contend with more than one strain of virus.
 Stacking up their success rates is like comparing apples to oranges.

 The most important thing is this: All the drugs have so far have shown a remarkable ability to prevent serious illness, hospitalization, and death from COVID-19, and that’s what really matters.